-1 Specify the RTRACE and RTRACELOC system options when you start the SAS System.
-You can specify these options in the Parameters field of the SAS System under OS/2-Version 8 Properties page, in the configuration file (SASV8.CFG), or as part of a SAS command that you specify.
-For more information about specifying options when you start the SAS System, see "SAS System Options under OS/2" on page 313.
+1 Specify the RTRACE and RTRACELOC system options when starting the SAS System.
+You can specify these options in the command line defined in the SAS program item in Windows, in the SAS configuration file, or as part of a SAS command that you specify.
+(For more information about specifying options when starting the SAS System, see "Syntax for System Options in the SAS Invocation or SAS Configuration File" on page 396.)